Yankees minor leaguer has virus, Marlins close spring camp - WHIZ News

 TAMPA, Fla.
-(AP) — A minor leaguer for the New York Yankees tested positive for the coronavirus over the weekend, becoming the first known player affiliated with Major League Baseball to contract COVID-19.
+(AP) — A New York Yankees minor leaguer tested positive for the coronavirus, the Miami Marlins shut their spring training complex and baseball began bracing for the possibility that opening day could be delayed into May or longer.

+Major League Baseball was set to update teams Monday on its health policy in the wake of the virus outbreak.

-Yankees general manager Brian Cashman said Sunday that a “younger player” was affected, without identifying him.
+On Sunday, a Yankees prospect became the first known player affiliated with MLB to contract COVID-19.
+Yankees general manager Brian Cashman said a “younger player” was affected, without identifying him.
 Cashman said the player “feels much better” and his symptoms had subsided, but he was still isolated.

 “He did not have any interactions with our major league players,” Cashman said on a conference call.

-The Miami Marlins, meanwhile, became the first organization to completely close their complex.
-Big leaguers were told to take a break and avoid group activities.
+The Marlins, meanwhile, became the first organization to completely close their complex.
+Their big leaguers were told to take a break and avoid group activities.

-The Marlins’ move was a team decision, rather than something mandated by Major League Baseball.
-MLB was expected to update clubs on its health policy Monday.
+The Marlins’ move was a team decision, rather than something mandated by MLB.
+But there were indications that other camps wouldn’t stay open much longer, and more shutdowns could set off a chain reaction that would mean no real games for a while.

-In the wake of the virus outbreak, MLB and the union recently had given players the option to stay at the site of their spring camp, return to their offseason homes or go to the club’s home city.
+Teams and players agree that two to four weeks of additional spring training will be needed before the regular season begins.
+Given the time required to reopen camps, hold workouts and then get started, opening day appeared a long way off.

 Yankees player representative Zack Britton said Friday the team had voted to remain together in Tampa and continue voluntary workouts.